JulianRiedinger7/BaSP-M2023/README.md

 # Week 03

 In this week i used CSS to style the landing page of the previous week.

-These are the features:
+## Features:

 - The landing is made pixel perfect, which means that there is no responsiveness.
 - I mustn't use flexbox or grid.